Arduino-IRremote/Arduino-IRremote/README.md

 # Tiny NEC receiver and sender
-For applications only requiring NEC, NEC variants or FAST -see below- protocol, there is a special receiver / sender included,<br/>
-which has very **small code size of 500 bytes and does NOT require any timer**.
+For applications only requiring NEC, NEC variants or FAST -see below- protocol, there is a special receiver / sender included, which has very **small code size of 500 bytes and does NOT require any timer**.

+## Principle of operation
+The receiver uses a **pin change interrupt** for on-the-fly decoding which limits the choice of protocols.<br/>
+On each level change, the current level and the time since the last change are used to incrementally decode the protocol.<br/>
+With this operating principle, we **always need a stop bit**!
+The level change caused by this stop bit triggers the final decoding and the call of the optional **user-provided callback function** `handleTinyReceivedIRData()`.

 Check out the [TinyReceiver](https://github.com/Arduino-IRremote/Arduino-IRremote?tab=readme-ov-file#tinyreceiver--tinysender) and [IRDispatcherDemo](https://github.com/Arduino-IRremote/Arduino-IRremote?tab=readme-ov-file#irdispatcherdemo) examples.<br/>
 Take care to include `TinyIRReceiver.hpp` or `TinyIRSender.hpp` instead of `IRremote.hpp`.